-Her recent research projects have included investigating the impacts of hydropower dam developments on environmental change in Ethiopia, as part of the ESRC-DFID funded project, 'Shifting In/equality Dynamics in Ethiopia: from Research to Application (SIDERA)'.
-She has also investigated current and potential future applications of satellite soil moisture observations as part of a NERC India-UK Water Centre (IUKWC) project.
+Her recent research projects have included investigating the impacts of hydropower dam developments on environmental change in Ethiopia, as part of the Economic and Social Research Council (ESRC)-Department for International Development (DfID) funded project, 'Shifting In/equality Dynamics in Ethiopia: from Research to Application (SIDERA)'.
+She has also investigated current and potential future applications of satellite soil moisture observations as part of a Natural Environment Research Council (NERC) India-UK Water Centre (IUKWC) project.

 Emma has a PhD in Environmental Physics from the University of Leicester (2014).
 Her PhD research used satellite datasets and field measurements to investigate the connections between ecological and hydrological processes in alkaline-saline lakes in Kenya and Tanzania, critical to the lifecycle of Lesser Flamingos.

 Prior to joining King’s, Emma worked as a Research Associate in Spatial Ecology and Remote Sensing at the Centre for Ecology and Hydrology (2013 – 2015).